Water Quality Monitoring 101

 Some examples of different monitoring efforts across the state are included below.

-- Colorado River Watch Program: River Watch is a program of the Colorado Watershed Assembly and Colorado Parks and Wildlife.
-For over 25 years, River Watch has been working with volunteers across the state to monitor Colorado's waters.
+- Colorado River Watch Program: For over 25 years, River Watch has been working with volunteers across the state to monitor Colorado's waters.
 The program takes interested citizens, teachers, and students and provides them with the necessary equipment, supplies, and training to conduct EPA and State approved water quality monitoring protocols.
 The data these volunteers collect has been important in providing sound science to support the decision-making processes of the Colorado Water Quality Control Commission (CWQCC).
 Not only is the program important for water quality throughout the state, but River Watch also fosters environmental stewardship in all of its volunteers, including the hundreds of middle and high school students that take place each year.
-Want to learn more about the River Watch Program and find out how you can become a volunteer?
-Contact Michaela Taylor at firstname.lastname@example.org.
+For more information go to River Watch.

 If you're interested in data on a certain segment of a river or stream, there are a few different places you can go to find what you're looking for.